HebiRobotics/hebi-hrdf/FORMAT.md

 **Required Attributes:**
 - `path` (string) Path to the HRDF file to be included.
 A forward slash should be used as a file separation character.
 Paths are relative to the current HRDF file being parsed; absolute paths are not allowed.
 The double dot ".." pattern moves up a directory.

+All files that are included must match the same HRDF file version as the parent file.

-Note: A relative path within an hierarchical include chain is dependent on the file with that particular include tag, not the root file in the chain.
+Note: The relative path within an hierarchical include chain is dependent on the file with that particular include tag, not the root file in the chain.

 **Examples:**